Who else got this? Have you beaten it? What did you like and not like?

 the game shits out moons to you every couple square feet for basically having the ability to move the control stick. what do you think moronic banana bunch multi moons are if not some dumb fun-sized candy.

-forgotten kingdom and luncheon are ugly. latter moreso due to how flat it is.
+Forgotten kingdom and Luncheon Kingdom are ugly.
+The latter moreso due to how flat it is.